BattletechModders/CBTBehaviorsEnhanced/README.md

 The table below lists the thresholds for the default configuration provided in `mod.json`.

+Note the chance for an event is modified by the pilot's Guts skill.
+When a roll is made for an event, the Guts skill is multiplied by the `Piloting.SkillMulti` value (in mod.json) and is added to the random result.
+This value is then compared against the event chance, and if lower than the threshold percentage the event occurs.

+> Example: A mech with piloting 4 has a 60% shutdown chance.
+The random roll is 0.23 + (4 x 0.05) = 0.43.
+This is less than the threshold of 0.60, so the mech will shutdown.

 | Heat Level | Shutdown Chance | Ammo Explosion | Pilot Injury | System Failure | Attack Modifier | Movement Modifier |
 | -- | -- | -- | -- | -- | -- | -- |
 | 15 | - | - | - | - | - | -30m |